 Curry Leaves or Murraya Koenigii is one of the most widely used flavoring herbs in various Indian cuisines.
 It finds its way in nearly all preparations ranging from snacks, main course, tempering ingredients, and also insides such as chutneys.

 It is also known as Kari Patta or Mitha – Sweet Neem in some Indian languages.
 As with most of the commonly used herbs in India, it has a rich nutrient profile and possesses several medicinal properties.

-The leaves are slightly bitter, have a pungent taste, and unique aromatic flavour which they retain even upon drying.
+The leaves are slightly bitter, have a pungent taste, and unique aromatic flavor which they retain even upon drying.
 They are used fresh, dried, or in powdered form in different food preparations.

 In Ayurveda, curry leaves are believed to have mild laxative properties, which helps the stomach to get rid of unwanted waste and also removes the toxic wastes AMA.
 Consumption of curry leaves balances out the Pitta Dosha in the body.

-- Helps in the absorption of iron – Add curry leaves to meals, modes of consumption given below
+- Helps in the absorption of iron – Add the leaves to meals, modes of consumption given below

 - Boosts blood circulation, immune system, and metabolic processes

 - Prevents Diabetes – Powder of dried leaves can be added to meals

 - Delays premature greying of hair – Application mentioned below

 - Relieves from Nausea and Heartburn – Juice of the leaves mixed with fresh lemon juice and sugar helps to treat nausea and indigestion